nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `export`

-* Headings of the CSV file will be the attributes of an individual (ie Name, Address, Phone number etc)
+* Headings of the CSV file will be the attributes of a client (ie Name, Address, Phone number etc).
 * If an individual listings and/or tags attributed to them, the listings and/or tags are separated by a semicolon.
-* By default, the exported CSV file at `[JAR file location]/data/property.csv`
+* By default, the exported CSV file at `[JAR file location]/data/property.csv`.
+* Ensure that you do not have any other programmes utilising the `property.csv` file while you run the `export` command.
+Otherwise, PROperty may not correctly export your client data.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 `export` is useful if you want to view your contacts in Excel.
 </div>

 Example:

 1. `export` exports your current client data in PROperty into a CSV file.